Candle Care | Tips and Tricks

 A few things candles don’t like: draughts, ceiling fans, air currents, pets, small children and being forgotten about. (please don’t leave your candle unattended- it may get up to mischief).

 Candles also run out of steam and need to rest after 3-4 hours.
 So make sure that you let it rest up to 2 hours before relighting.
-All of Luxah’s candle ranges are picked according to our super picky standards (one being tripled scented, super strong candles) so in most cases, you can burn your candle for less than an hour and your room will have the benefits of the strong fragrance, so you won’t need to burn your candle for as long.
+All of Luxah’s candle ranges are picked according to our super picky standards (one being tripled scented, super strong candles).
+In most cases, you can burn your candle for less than an hour and your room will have the benefits of the strong fragrance.

 When it’s time to say “goodbye dear candle, you’ve done good”